Health Reimbursement Arrangements (HRAs) for Employees

 Help With Healthcare Costs

-With today’s rising healthcare costs, an employer-provided HRA can help employees pay for eligible out-of-pocket health care costs, copayments, policy deductibles, and other items that aren’t typically covered under a group health plan.
+An employer-provided HRA can help employees pay for eligible out-of-pocket healthcare costs and other items not typically covered under a group health plan.

 Voluntary Participation

-Employee participation in an HRA is voluntary and your staff can choose whether they use the funds.
+Employee participation in an HRA is voluntary, and the employer determines how employees use the HRA funds.

 Tax-Free Reimbursements